Girl On Fire (band): 2013–2015: Century Media and Not Broken

 In 2012, Girl On Fire were up-signed to Century Media Records and began writing their first full-length record.
 The band spent the last part of 2012 at NRG Studios recording Not Broken with producer Jay Baumgardner (Papa Roach, Evanescence).
 The record was released on September 3, 2013, and debuted at No. 25 on Billboard Heatseekers charts.
 Their first single, "The Takedown", spent four weeks in the top 50 and peaked at No. 44.
 "The Takedown" has been featured on ESPN and was included on Apple Music's playlist of top bands influenced by Linkin Park.
-The song has over four million plays on Spotify.
+The song has over five million plays on Spotify.

 The band spent the majority of 2013 on the road with the likes of: Pop Evil, Filter, Otherwise and Nothing More, as well as a three-month stint with Buckcherry.
 They also performed at several national rock festivals, including Aftershock, Rockville, and Fort Rock.

 2014 saw the band headlining shows at the famous Whisky a Go Go and The Viper Room on Hollywood's Sunset Strip.
 On September 23, 2014, the band released a music video for their second single, "Reminds Me of You".
 In November, the band embarked upon their first national headlining tour with Los Angeles band Raw Fabrics.